JacqKevin/HSI_PLSR/index.md

 ## Variable selection

+Generally, all the wavelengths are not necessary to predict an interest variable.
+Some can contain redundant information, whereas other are noisy or have not usefull information, thus, they can induced miss-learning or bias.
+Therefore, it is recommanded to remove them to increase the model performances.
+Seven variable selection algorithms are implemented base on the two toolboxes cited below:
+* Variable Importance in Projection (VIP)
+* Target Projection (TP)
+* Uninformative Variable Elimination (UVE)
+* Competitive Adaptive Reweighted Sampling (CARS)
+* Random Frog (RF)
+* Variable Complementary Network (VCN)
+* Genetic Algorithm PLS (GA-PLS)

 ```markdown
 Li, H., Xu, Q., Liang, Y. (2014) libPLS: An Integrated Library for Partial Least Squares Regression and Discriminant Analysis.
 PeerJ PrePrints